Section 172 Statement

 Landlords

-We operate from 42 centres and have relationships with over 35 landlords and look to foster a positive, proactive and collaborative working relationship to ensure that they are fully aware of our strategy and the development of our business.
+We operate from 35 centres and have relationships with over 33 landlords and look to foster a positive, proactive and collaborative working relationship to ensure that they are fully aware of our strategy and the development of our business.
 Our dealings are both direct and through managing agents where we meet as appropriate to discuss any relevant issues under the terms of the leases.
-Under the terms of our leases we are required to pay service charges which represent a significant cost to the Group.
-The Group has no direct contractual relationship with the various suppliers of the services covered by service charges, but the Group works with the landlords and managing agents to ensure that the services meet the standards required by the Group and represent value for money.
+Under the terms of our leases, we are required to pay service charges which represent a significant cost to the Group.
+The Group has no direct contractual relationship with the various suppliers of the services covered by service charges.
+An external service charge consultant acts on behalf of Landmark in auditing the services provided to ensure the landlord only re-coups applicable costs and that the services charged for represent value for money.

 Suppliers

 We actively engage with our suppliers and have open conversations about how they can help us develop.
 We believe in the value of true collaboration within the supply chain and feel it is vital for success.
 As each of our clients use part of our supply chain, whether it be the IT infrastructure or the coffee machines we deploy at our centres, the relationship with our suppliers is key to our ability to provide excellent services to our clients.
-This is particularly relevant when working with design teams and fit-out contractors to ensure the working environments we create meet the needs of our clients.
+This is particularly relevant when working with design teams and fit out contractors to ensure the working environments we create meet the needs of our clients.
 We therefore require a high performing, sustainable supply chain that operates to a consistent set of operating standards.
-We require our suppliers to adhere to our Core Values and follow our various policies including Healthy and Safety, Modern Slavery and Anti-Bribery.
+We require our suppliers to adhere to our Core Values and follow our various policies including Health and Safety, Modern Slavery and Anti Bribery.
 This process builds on the strong preferred supplier contractual arrangements we have built up over many years which fosters an effective relationship.
-We recognise the importance of payment terms with our suppliers, and agree sustainable terms at the commencement of the trading relationship.
+We recognise the importance of payment terms with our suppliers and agree sustainable terms at the commencement of the trading relationship.
+Regular tendering takes place to ensure that suppliers are providing services at a cost in line with the market environment i.e. value for money is being achieved for the service supplied.

 Regulator